Greater Sudbury: Public transportation

 The city maintains a bus-based public transit system, GOVA, transporting 4.4 million passengers in 2012.
 The year 2000 marked the most significant change in Greater Sudbury's local transit history, as outlying townships were annexed into the municipality to form Greater Sudbury, expanding Greater Sudbury Transit's service area to one larger than most Ontario municipal and regional public transit agencies.
-The Downtown Transit Center is the primary hub for local transit in Sudbury.
+The Downtown Transit Centre is the primary hub for local transit in Sudbury.

 Air

 Sudbury Airport is an airport that serves Greater Sudbury, handling scheduled flights throughout Ontario.

 The Greater Sudbury Airport maintains two paved runways 6600 ft and 5000 ft in length and serves 270,784 passengers per year (2017).
 The airport is served by three regional carrier lines: Air Canada Express to Toronto Pearson International Airport, Porter Airlines to Billy Bishop Toronto City Airport and Bearskin Airlines to several destinations in Northern Ontario including North Bay, Sault Ste.
 Marie, Timmins and Thunder Bay.
+WestJet provides seasonal non-stop service from the Greater Sudbury Airport to the Calgary International Airport.